 Envirothon welcomes teams of five high school students (Grades 9-12) to compete in field testing using their knowledge in five topic areas – Soils and Land Use, Aquatic Ecology, Forestry, Wildlife, Current Issues, and an Oral Component.

-Held each May, Blair County students vie for the chance to represent their county at the Pennsylvania Envirothon state event with the potential to go to the National “Canon” Envirothon.
+Blair County students vie for the chance to represent their county at the Pennsylvania Envirothon state event with the potential to go to the National “Canon” Envirothon.
 Envirothon emphasizes the importance of environmental sensitivity while stressing a need to achieve a social, ecological and economic balance in life.

 This workshop will discuss the meaning of sustainability as well as best practices and to seek sustainable living in our local communities.